 And while the kids are listening to the chosen story, you can stay with them or use the time to browse the shelves and enjoy a treat in the cafe!
 Make sure the check the website for any schedule changes.

 Kansas Humane Society – Tot Tuesday

 Held on the first Tuesday of every month, children can come to the Kansas Humane Society and enjoy listening to fun, thoughtful stories about animals and how important they are to us all while meeting KHS pets waiting for adoption.
 The little ones will also help make treats for the pets while practicing their fine motor skills.
 Occasionally, special guests even come by for a visit to surprise the children and read to them (ie: Clifford the Big Red Dog).

-Whether you’re passing through, visiting relatives, here on business, or roadtripping to Wichita – the places I mentioned above are not only budget friendly, but family friendly!
+Whether you’re passing through, visiting relatives, here on business, or roadtripping through the Midwest – the places I mentioned above are not only budget friendly, but family friendly!